Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 ## **Section 1: Overall Etiquette**
 > Any clause within this section is to be followed at all times within any Nova Corporation related system or forum, whether it be On-Site, or within a communication platform.

 1) All Corporation Personnel are to treat all other Corporation Personnel with respect, with no discrimination or exception.
-Furthermore, Nova Corporation Property is to be utilized to its fullest extent to prevent the wastage of valuable resources and items.
-(Misuse of Property is strictly prohibited, and any action that may render said Property unusable is considered misuse, unless when attempting to fix said Property.)
-Upon the end of use/lifecycle, the property should be disposed of in a swift and professional manner.
 Apart from that, all Corporation Personnel are to stay mature and professional while being on-site.

-*a) Nova Corporation Property includes, but is not limited to, Test Subjects, Entities, Vehicles, and crafted utilities (e.g. chairs or crates).*
+They should also stay mature and professional while being on-site.

-*b) Although 'banter' may be the intention, All Nova Corporation Personnel are disallowed to issue needless remarks with a hurtful and offensive tone to other personnel.*
+*a) Although 'banter' may be the intention, All Nova Corporation Personnel are disallowed to issue needless remarks with a hurtful and offensive tone to other personnel.*

-*c) Additionally, slander of departments in any form is covered by this clause.*
+*b) Additionally, slander of departments in any form is covered by this clause.*

 2) Discussion, Hinting, and Distribution of restricted material are strictly prohibited in an area where personnel with no access to said material is present or could be present.